asajjala01/asajjala01/certifications/tryhackme-sal1/README.md

 ## What This Path Is

 SOC Level 1 is TryHackMe's dedicated learning path for anyone targeting an entry-level SOC analyst role.
 It covers the core tools, frameworks, and workflows that a L1 analyst uses on the job — threat intelligence, SIEM, network traffic analysis, endpoint monitoring, digital forensics, phishing analysis, and incident response.
-It's not theory — every module puts you inside real tools and real scenarios.
+Every module puts you inside real tools and real scenarios.

 This is the path I've been building toward since starting the Google Cybersecurity Certificate.
 Everything before this was laying the groundwork.
 This is where the actual role begins.